veevo/dev/src/spiritism/mediumship/stages.md

 ---
 layout: default-md
 section: Mediumship
-title: The Evolution Of The Mediumship
+title: Stages of mediumship
 subtitle: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
 ---

-## The Evolution Of The Mediumship
+## Different stages of mediumship
 Mediumship is a natural ability in all intelligent beings that develops slowly over countless existences and independently of intellectual and ethical evolution of the medium.

 When mediumship ability within any individual reaches a level of evolution in which phenomena of some kind will show itself, that person is then offcialy called ‘a medium’.